 Published: 02 August 2018

-On Friday 27 July 2018, Alyssa Lewis and Emma Muse from our Institutional Abuse team attended the Melbourne Victims Collective meeting to hear Commissioner Robert Fitzgerald.
+On Friday 27 July 2018, members of our Institutional Abuse team attended the Melbourne Victims Collective meeting to hear Commissioner Robert Fitzgerald.

 The Melbourne Victims Collective is run by a dedicated group of volunteers.
 Ryan Carlisle Thomas has followed the work of the Collective closely and we admire their advocacy in child abuse matters.